Vestmark/nexus3-maven-rundeck-plugin/README.md

 ### `/maven/rundeck/versions` (GET)
 * Returns an array of versions in the [Rundeck Option Model Provider](http://rundeck.org/docs/manual/jobs.html#option-model-provider) format
-* The name will contain the time of the latest asset found, sorted descending by last updated (most recent)
+* The name will contain the time of the latest asset found, sorted lexicographically

 ##### Query Parameters
 | Query Parameter | Description | Default | Required |